yingzibu/ODE/learn/nonmem/readme.md

   * Problem 1: mean of $\mathbf{\eta}$ may not be $\mathbf{0}$.
   * Problem 2: is this method the same as the NONMEM?
-4. Best model with the lowest loss is saved and reload to obtain the cpredicted pop parameters, $\omega$s and $\sigma$, compare those with true values
+4. Best model with the lowest loss is saved and reload to obtain the predicted pop parameters, $\omega$ and $\sigma$, compare those with true values
 5. 90% CI was calculated based on 1000 simulations on $\eta \sim \mathcal{N}(0, \omega)$